slerman12/Help-me/2-Opposing-views.md

 I hope Charles and his colleagues may find the above diagram (["5 Computational Neurons"](#benzodiazepine-benzos-mechanism-of-action)) valuable in their work, ideally attributing credit.
 It elucidates original mechanisms of neurodegeneration biologically, computationally, and in psychiatric practice.

 <!--But before we come to the conclusion that Charles is caught "red-handed," he was very supportive as my advisor; and he was left-handed, I recall, like my grandpa.-->
 Charles was very supportive as my advisor.
 And he was left-handed, I recall.
 My grandpa was also left-handed.
-On the website, though, Charles *and his bosses/team*, were, technically, red-handed.
+On the website, though, Charles *and his bosses/team*, were, <!--technically,--> red-handed.

 <!--
 ### Uncanny beard premonition